cosmos/sdk-tutorials/interchain-exchange/tutorial/09-walkthrough.md

 ## Exchange a Token and Return to Original Token

-After the exchange from a Token from blockchain `Mars` to `Venus`, you will end up with a voucher token on the `Venus` blockchain.
+After the exchange of a token from blockchain `Mars` to `Venus`, you end up with a voucher token on the `Venus` blockchain.
 The voucher token was minted into existence on the `Venus` blockchain while locked up on the `Mars` blockchain.
-When the process is reversed, the token vouchers on the `Venus` will be burned and the original token on `Mars` can get unlocked.
+When the process is reversed, the token vouchers on the `Venus` is burned and the original token on `Mars` can get unlocked.

-Practice this exercise with the following commands:
+Practice this exercise with the following commands.

-First, create the order pair.
+First, create the order pair:

 ```bash
 interchanged tx ibcdex send-createPair ibcdex channel-0 mcx vcx --from alice --chain-id mars --home ~/.mars
 ```

-Create the sell order
+Create the sell order:

 ```bash
 interchanged tx ibcdex send-sellOrder ibcdex channel-0 mcx 10 vcx 15 --from alice --chain-id mars --home ~/.mars
 ```

-Create the matching buy order
+Create the matching buy order:

 ```bash
 interchanged tx ibcdex send-buyOrder ibcdex channel-0 mcx 10 vcx 15 --from alice --chain-id venus --home ~/.venus --node tcp://localhost:26659
 ```

-Get the balances
+Get the balances:

 ```bash
 interchanged q bank balances cosmos1d745lvvgnrcuzggeze0du30vsdg3y0fmq7p5ct
 ```

-Result
+Result:

 ```bash
 balances:
 - amount: "150"